dschnelldavis/angular2-json-schema-form/README.md

 * `frameworks` contains the framework library (described below).
 * `widgets` contains the widget library.

 If you want additional documentation describing the individual functions used in this library, run `npm run docs` to generate TypeDoc documentation, and then look in the newly generated `/docs` folder.
+(Angular 2 JSON Schema Form is still a work in progress, so this documentation will vary from highly informative to completely missing.)

 ### To install from NPM and use in your own project